All Episodes

 No, I don't think I'm going to go this year.

-I would I was uh the last time I was in Denver for a football game was uh the AFC championship game in 2000, well, 2005 season, 2006.
+I was, the last time I was in Denver for a football game was the AFC Championship game in 2000, well, 2005 season, 2006.

-That that was the year the Steelers came from the number six seed, the first time that a sixth seed had gone all the way to the Super Bowl.
+That was the year the Steelers came from the number six seed, the first time that a six seed had gone all the way to the Super Bowl.

 I think it was the first time.